 Understanding addiction, the signs of addiction and how to find an addiction therapist.

 While many of us associate addiction with substances such as alcohol or drugs, there are other addictions.
 A number of activities can lead to addiction, including shopping, internet use, sex, and gambling.
 Your brain releases ‘feel-good’ chemicals when engaging in activities that make you feel happy, such as winning a bet or going on a shopping spree.
-These chemicals can encourage you to repeat behaviors that result in happiness, as they provide an enjoyable ‘high.’
+These chemicals can encourage you to repeat behaviours that result in happiness, as they provide an enjoyable ‘high.’
 Addiction occurs when seeking out this ‘high’ develops into an uncontrollable, compulsive desire to engage with the activity, despite it having negative or harmful consequences on your everyday life.

 Are you being controlled by bad habits?

 While many of us associate addiction with substances that can have a negative physical affect on the body, such as alcohol or drugs, these are not the only pathways to addiction.
 A number of activities can lead to addiction, including shopping, internet use, sex, and gambling.
 Your brain releases ‘feel-good’ chemicals when engaging in activities that make you feel happy, such as winning a bet or going on a shopping spree.
-These chemicals can encourage you to repeat behaviors that result in happiness as they provide an enjoyable ‘high.’
+These chemicals can encourage you to repeat behaviours that result in happiness as they provide an enjoyable ‘high.’
 Addiction occurs when seeking out this ‘high’ develops into an uncontrollable, compulsive desire to engage with the activity despite it having negative or harmful consequences on your everyday life.

 All addictions can negatively affect your physical and psychological health.
 Symptoms of addiction can include obsessive-compulsive traits, panic attacks, deteriorating relationships, depression, issues at work, significant financial problems and sleep disturbance.